• Skip to primary navigation

 How to Design an Uninterruptible Power Supply (UPS) Circuit

-In this brief tutorial we learn how to design a customized UPS circuit at home using ordinary components such as a few NAND ICs and a some relays.
+In this brief tutorial I have explained how to design a customized UPS circuit at home using ordinary components such as a few NAND ICs and a some relays.

 What is an UPS